A national lockdown is in place which means you must stay at home.

 Cultural awareness information

-This Cultural Diversity Resource guidance is aimed at helping colleagues in the Council to be more knowledgeable about the main features of different cultures and religious traditions.
+This Cultural Diversity Resource guidance is aimed at helping our colleagues to be more knowledgeable about the main features of different cultures and religious traditions.
 It also aims to increase their confidence in discussing needs and exploring a dialogue about different faiths and beliefs.
 Having a better understanding of different religious traditions and cultures will help colleagues to value and respect them, but of course, there is no substitute for asking the individual.
 Given the diversity within Stockton-On-Tees, increased cultural awareness can have a positive impact and make stronger cohesive communities.

 Leaving the armed forces can have a huge impact on your life and your family.
 Not only must you find a new job and housing, but you must also settle your family into schools, jobs and social activities.
 We offer a wide range of services that can help with your resettlement.
 Visit our support for armed forces personnel page for further information.